richardjlyon/richardlyon-blog/content/photography/100913-No cliffs just buttes.md

 ---

-I arrived late in the evening at Monument Valley, tired from the long drive from Bryce Canyon.
+<span class="newthought">I arrived late</span> in the evening at Monument Valley, tired from the long drive from Bryce Canyon.
 I pitched my tent on a narrow strip of sand next to the Navajo visitor centre car park, and fell asleep.

 I woke at dawn to this view--the iconic backdrop of the cowboy movies of my childhood.
 I felt the usual prickle of not-quite-recognition that attended much of my drive round the US that year.